 Who is at risk for osteoporosis?

-Osteoporosis can happen to anyone, but it is much more common in older than younger people.
-The disease most commonly affects older women who are White or Asian and postmenopausal.
+Osteoporosis can happen to anyone, but it is much more common in older than younger adults.
+The disease most commonly affects women over 60 years of age, who are White or Asian.
 This does not mean that others are not at risk for osteoporosis.
 Men and other ethnic populations get osteoporosis too; they are just at a slightly lower risk.
 Your family history can contribute to your risk for osteoporosis especially if you have parents who have had osteoporosis (broken bones of the hip, wrist, or spine without major trauma, experienced height loss of more than 1-1/2 inches, or have stooped posture).
 Individuals with disabilities are at a higher risk for bone loss and fractures for a number of reasons.

 Why are people with disabilities at higher risk?

 - If your physical activity is limited, you are less likely to build and maintain bone mass through muscle-strengthening and weight-bearing activities.

 - Some medications that are necessary for people with disabilities may contribute to bone loss.
 These medications include steroid medications (such as prednisone or cortisone taken for more than 3 months) and certain medications used to treat seizure disorders or depression.
 Examples include: phenytoin (brand name: Dilantin), valproic acid (brand name: Depakote) etc. If you are taking a medication that may cause bone loss, discuss this with your healthcare provider.
 Do not stop or change the way you take any medication without medical advice.

 Choosing the following bone-healthy habits will help you promote stronger bones: